Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth could make employees less competitive at work, inside the organization and in the overall job market.
+Lack of personal growth could make employees less competitive within an organization and on the wider job market.

 How Do You Stay Competitive?

-- Look for Mentoring: Find someone to mentor you who can offer advice, guidance, connections or highlight areas of improvement.
+- Get Mentoring: Find someone to mentor you who can offer guidance, collaborations, connections or identify areas to improve.

-- The Future of Education: Learn additional classes, certificates or degrees that are pertinent to the profession.
+- Continuing Your Education: Take additional classes, certificates or degree programs that are relevant to the profession.

 Negativity